kenliew728/PyBer_Analysis/README.md

 ## **Summary**
 Business recommendations for addressing disparities among the city types
 1. **Alternate method of hailing ride share service in rural areas**
    - Smartphone is required in order to utilize ride hailing apps, which means cell tower reception will need to be reliable.
 However cellphone service in rural areas are usually spotty or non-existent.
-PyBer should attempt to provide different way of hailing ride like a call-center in order to increase ridership in rural areas
+PyBer should attempt to provide different way of hailing ride such as a call-center in order to increase ridership in rural areas
 2. **Charging flat rates in suburban and rural areas based on mile radius**
    - Ride hailing service made better sense when you need to travel short distance such as those in the urban areas.
-   - Customers who hailed ride servie in rural areas, and in some cases, suburban areas, typically need to travel a longer distances, which made the fares expensive, and preventing more customer to use the service.
+   - Customers who hailed ride servie in rural areas, and in some cases, suburban areas, typically need to travel a longer distance, which made the fares expensive, and preventing more customer to use the service.
-   - Charging a flat rate may help improves ride hailing ridership.
+   - Charging a flat rate based on mile radius may help improves ride hailing ridership.
 3. **Ride now pays later method in rural area**
-   - Rural area may not be used to credit card or online payment method and their mode of payment could be cash or checks only.
+   - Rural area may not be trusting or using credit card to make payment through an app.
+Their mode of payment could be cash or checks only.
-   - PyBer can attempt to use a system that allows customers to pay in check or send a bill to the customer to allow them to pay at a later date.
+   - PyBer can attempt to use a system that allows customers to pay with checks or send a bill to the customer which allow them to pay at a later date.

+However, PyBer will need to make a business case if it make sense to reduce the disparaties between city types or invest more money in increasing ridership in urban or suburban areas.